 Tip: Each stage flows naturally — don’t rush.
 Let participants enjoy the process and notice how the artwork evolves together.
 Think of it as slow creativity over three or more sessions (perfect for lesson planning and guiding students through a creative process).

-Exploring and Bling can be repeated multiple times to build layers, visual richness, and sophistication
+Exploring and Bling can be repeated multiple times to build layers, visual richness, and sophistication.

 See What’s Possible:

-‘Growing Together’ – 30 students from R–6 created a vibrant 1×1m artwork in one day.
+‘Growing Together’ – 30 students from R–6 created a vibrant 1×1m artwork in one session.
 ‘Find Your Courage’ – painted by 20 teenage girls using Pattern Play’s three fun stages.
 ‘Aspiring to Success’ – created by 120 junior school children in three sessions over three weeks (detail).

 FREE Guide + Mini Course: Learn the Easiest Way to Run a Collaborative Art Project